 The investigation revealed that two Horizon Actuarial computer servers were accessed without authorization for a limited period on November 10 and 11, 2021.
 The group provided a list of information they claimed to have stolen.
 On January 9, 2022, we determined potentially sensitive information was located in one of these files.
-We provided notice of the event to the Fund beginning on January 28, 2022, and subsequently provided a list of affected individuals.
-Because you may have been impacted by the security incident, the Fund has authorized Horizon Actuarial to mail this letter to you.
+We provided notice of the event to the Fund beginning on January 13, 2022, and subsequently provided a list of affected individuals.
+Horizon Actuarial began mailing letters to individuals associated with benefit plans that authorized them to do so.

 The Fund's computers were not affected by the security incident.
-Your benefits have not been, and will not be, impacted by the security incident.
+Any benefits that may be due have not been, and will not be, impacted by the security incident.